Powerful podcast app with transcripts for iOS and Android - Metacast has launched!

 Metacast was born as a solution to our personal pain points.
 We wanted ease of use and access to all the knowledge locked up in the enormous library of podcasts.

-Today, we're launching v1 of Metacast for Android in Google Play Store.
+In August, we launched Metacast v1 for Android in Google Play Store.
+Today, we're launching Metacast on Apple App Store.
 This is just the first step toward our dream of building the most intuitive and most powerful podcast app.

 Read on to learn about the key features of Metacast, and why we chose them for the initial release of Metacast.